Michal-Atlas/DawnStorm/dawnstorm.md

 Some classes have other steps you must take to acquire them, these are listed under `Rite` in the description of the `Profession`.

 **Skills** - The profession will list some things that it includes and thus gives bonuses for.
-The Skills listed are just examples, each Profession includes much more than is listed and the judgement of each individual action that comes up should be up to the Players and GM.
+The Skills listed are examples, each Profession includes more than is listed and the judgement of each individual action that comes up should be up to the Players and GM (if a specific ability adds something as a skill, it isn't considered as a skill by default).
+If an `Ability` states that you now have a skill in something, act as if the profession lists it in its skills.

 **Abilities** - Professions contain Abilities.
 You gain one of these abilities every `Rank Up` in that skill.